Witness LH (Canada)This page contains information on Witness LH for veterinary use.

-If no line appears in the area marked “2”, or if the line is less intense than the control line “3”, the LH value is less than 1 nanogram per milliliter.
+If no line appears in the area marked “2”, the LH value is less than 1 nanogram per milliliter.

 Continue LH testing on a daily basis to determine the optimal time to breed.

-If a line appears at the area marked “2” which is of similar or greater intensity than the control line “3”, the LH value is greater than 1 nanogram per milliliter.
+Field observations have shown if a line appears in the area marked “2” which is of similar or greater intensity than the control line “3”, the LH value is greater than 1 nanogram per milliliter

 For ovulation timing purposes, in the bitch, the first time a positive result is observed is the day of the LH peak.
 This day is counted as Day 0.
 Follow the instructions under Section IV.
 WHEN TO CONDUCT INSEMINATIONS.
 Note: It is recommended that you perform a progesterone test in 3 to 4 days to confirm a rise in progesterone.